milnegeneseo/nydh2019/people/caroline.md

 # Caroline Woidat
 Hi, I'm **Caroline Woidat**, Professor of English at SUNY Geneseo.
-I am also -Coordinator of American Studies
+I am also
+- Coordinator of American Studies
--Coordinator of Native American Studies
+- Coordinator of Native American Studies